visualizela/exploringdunitzdoc/_docs/mod5.md

 ![Click on Posts](https://raw.githubusercontent.com/visualizela/exploringdunitzdoc/gh-pages/img/github7.jpg){: .center-image }

-The first thing to notice is the title of the post.
+The first thing to notice is the filename of the post towards the top of the screen.
 This needs to be UNIQUE.
 The file naming convention looks like this:

 * YEAR-MONTH-DAY-SEMESTER-YOURUNIQUEID

 The unique ID will be a number that each of you will be assigned during class.